 An MBN newscast with Al Williams, October 27, 1978.
-Complete with commercials.
 (Does the PSA sound a little out of place here?)

-A bulk feed of three MBN newscasts with Don Akers, January 1, 1979.
-Probably for use during MBS' broadcast of the Orange Bowl.
-No commercials were included in the feed.
-(You'll notice the first is a repeat of the 11:50 a.m. newscast; the others may be repeats as well.)
+A bulk feed of two MBN newscasts with Don Akers, January 1, 1979.
+Probably for use during Mutual's broadcast of the Orange Bowl.
+No commercials were fed.

-We don't have much from Mutual Cadena Hispanica.
+We have nothing from Mutual Cadena Hispanica.
 Even if we did, you probably wouldn't understand it, since the dialect used was apparently unintelligible to many Hispanics.

 However, we do have the sounder!